-Considering the MFL model \eqref{MFL_SYK_H}, the QBE approach illustrates that (i) the WF law may hold at $T \to 0$ due to the dominance of elastic scattering, regardless of the existence of well-defined quasi-particles; And (ii) the leading deviation from the WF law obeys Eq.~\eqref{MFL_WF_deviation}, which can be understood as a consequence of Matthiessen's rule.
-We further find that (i) and (ii) hold for a class of generalized models with spatially extended $cf$-interactions, see e.g., the previous section, which reveals that (i) and (ii) have a much broader regime of validity in weakly disordered MFLs (and NFLs).
-Specifically, assuming that the momentum-dependence of the inelastic scattering rate is sufficiently weak, such that PK reduction can be applied, the QBE approach suggests that WF law should hold at $T\to 0$.
-Moreover, since in these circumstances the transport relaxation times are proportional to the single particle scattering rates, the leading low-$T$ deviation from the WF law is expected to satisfy Eq.~\eqref{MFL_WF_deviation}.
+Considering the MFL model \eqref{MFL_SYK_H}, the QBE approach illustrates that \begin{enumerate} \item[(i)] The WF law may hold at $T \to 0$ due to the dominance of elastic scattering, regardless of the existence of well-defined quasi-particles; \item[(ii)] The leading deviation from the WF law obeys Eq.~\eqref{MFL_WF_deviation} in weakly disordered MFLs that admit the PK reduction scheme; \end{enumerate} where (ii) can be understood as a consequence of Matthiessen's rule.
+We further find that the deviation in Eq.~\eqref{MFL_WF_deviation} hold for a class of generalized models with spatially extended $cf$-interactions, see e.g., the previous section, which confirms that (i) and (ii) have a much broader regime of validity in weakly disordered MFLs (and NFLs).
+Specifically, assuming that the momentum-dependence of the inelastic scattering rate is sufficiently weak (as defined above), such that PK reduction can be applied, the QBE approach suggests that WF law should hold at $T\to 0$.
+Moreover, since in these circumstances the transport relaxation rate are proportional to the single particle scattering rate, the leading low-$T$ deviation from the WF law is expected to satisfy Eq.~\eqref{MFL_WF_deviation}.